 Costa Rica signed Central American Technical Regulation 67.04.54.10.
-"Processed Foods and Beverages.
-Food Additives" and published it as Executive Decree 37294-MEIC-COMEX-S on
+"Processed Foods and Beverages, Food Additives" and published it as Executive Decree 37294-MEIC-COMEX-S on September 27, 2012.

-September 27th, 2012.
 This regulation entered into effect on November 14, 2012.
-However, companies were allowed a transitory period of six months to use their stock of labels.
-The regulation is an adaptation of the Codex Stan 192-1995 (Rev. 6-2005) General Standard on Food Additives.
+The regulation is an adaptation of Codex Standard 192-1995 (Rev. 6-2005) General Standard on Food Additives.
 A copy of the current list may be obtained at the Registration and Controls Management Office (Dirección de Registros y Controles) of the Ministry of Health.
-(See appendix for address.)
+(See appendix for address).